BruceRo/GetCleanDataCourseProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

 These are processed data from the accelerometer and gyroscope measurements.
-There are separate measurements for X, Y, and Z, for variables that have XYZ in their name.
-Variables that start with "t" (time) are measured in seconds.
+For variables that have XYZ in their name, there are separate measurements for X, Y, and Z.  Variables that start with "t" (time) are measured in seconds.
 Variables that start with "f" (for freqency) are measured in hertz.
 Finally, the mean and standard deviations are recorded for all of these which gives the 66 quantitative variables.

-Now the data is tidy and we can produce the summary table.
+Now that we have the data we want and the data is tidy and we can produce the summary table.
 Here we calculate the average for each of the means and standard deviations for each subject in each activity.
 Therefore, there are 180 rows since each of the 30 subjects were recorded in 6 activities.